New funding proposed for transit and roads

 The County Council members make up the board of the King County Transportation District.
 On Feb.
 24, the board approved a resolution to put a funding measure up for a public vote on April 22.

 The Transportation District is proposing a $60 annual vehicle fee and a one-tenth-of-a-cent increase in the sales tax; both would sunset after 10 years.
 Based on current financial forecasts, these sources would generate about $130 million annually.

 Forty percent of the funds would be distributed on the basis of population to the 39 cities in King County and to the King County road fund for the unincorporated area of the county.
 These funds would be used for roads and other transportation improvements.

 Sixty percent of the funds would be distributed to King County.
 The funds would be used first to fill Metro Transit's funding gap and preserve Metro's current level of service.
 Once current services are funded, any revenue from the 60 percent share would be equally distributed for Metro and for unincorporated area road purposes.

 manages 1,500 miles of county roads and 180 bridges that carry more than 1 million trips per day.
 The 250,000 residents of unincorporated areas receive roadway, drainage, shoulder, and right-of-way maintenance and operations services directly from King County.
 These systems were built over many generations and range from poor condition to newly built.
 An asset management analysis found that asset conditions are becoming increasingly poor.

 The funding Road Services receives from local property tax, gas tax and grant funding has declined by one-third since 2009.
-The amount of funding available for the county road system in 2014 will be $85 million, while the annual investment necessary to maintain the road system in its current condition is about $200 million.
+The amount of revenue available for the county road system is projected to be an average of $90 million per year for 2014 through 2024, while the annual investment necessary to maintain the current condition of the existing road system is about $200 million.
+Learn more

 provides a range of public transportation services including buses, vanpools, and paratransit service for people with disabilities.
 Metro provided nearly 118 million passenger trips in 2013.